vapor/docs/3.0/docs/concepts/async.md

 ### Signals

 Signals, or `Future<Void>` is a Future that can contain either an Error or Void (the Expectation). `Future<Void>` is often used to indicate the successful or unsuccessful completion of a task.

-## Streams

-Streams are a protocol which, if conformed to, allows reactive data processing.
-They're lightweight on memory, are easily integrated and allow for readable and maintainable code with high performance and high reusability.

-# **TODO**